The Occult Student

 DON'T BE JEALOUS.
 The jealous person becomes a prisoner of their lack of goodwill and understanding.
 Lacking confidence in their own ability to achieve the same success or wealth as those they envy they unwittingly draw even greater misfortune and failure towards themselves.

 DON'T BE ANGRY.
 If you are angered by someone or something, suspect yourself first.
 For what we see in others is usually a reflection of what is in us.

 DON'T HATE.
 Those who give way to hatred will lose all Peace and Happiness.
 When they have lost these blessings they will thirst in vain for Love.
 Without Love they will slowly die inside for want of the rays of that kindly Sun of Goodwill that should shine from the hearts of all men and women.

 One final tip.
 The most important attribute the occult student should seek to acquire is Wisdom.
 For as we may read in The Quest of Ruru, "Wisdom is always the best friend in every exigency; more even than valour, for this slays itself in the end."
-As Wisdom is the greatest virtue, so is ignorance the worst vice which can only be overcome by Wisdom.
+As Wisdom is the greatest virtue, so is ignorance the worst vice which can only be overcome by right thinking and right action—which are Wisdom.

 © Copyright occult-mysteries.org.
 Article published 28 October 2019.